mrquincle/matter-review/README.md

+# Intro

+The new Matter standard does actually use **blockchain** technology for its compliance structure.
+The companies involved do not trust each other and for that reason have built something called a **distributed compliance ledger**.
+It is meant to be used for two things:
+* compliance certification of device models
+* a public key infrastructure

+This is built on top of Tendermint and the Cosmos SDK.

+Different from other ledgers, this does not use "proof of work" or "proof of stake", but **proof of authority**.

 # Install

 Get the code and install, check the `distributed-compliance-ledger` (dlc) github repository for more detailed instructions such as prerequisites like `go`, `jq`, etc.